Simardeep1098/world-clock/README.md

 Version Control: Managing the codebase effectively using Git and GitHub.

-Deployment: Deploying a React application to GitHub Pages for sharing with recruiters and users.

 ## Tools Used

 React: Front-end library for building interactive and dynamic UI.